Business Strategy and Outlook

 In addition to an intangible asset advantage, we believe Hyatt’s increasing asset-light exposure generates a switching cost advantage, as managed and franchised contracts are typically for 20-30 years (depending on the region and hotel).
 Termination of these contracts requires significant expenditures to renovate and rebrand a property to meet the new brand specifications, which results in disruption to business operations for the owner and leads to termination fees that must be paid by the owner (typically around two to three years’ worth of average monthly management fees plus the previous year’s incentive fee).
 Hyatt’s growing brand and management expertise, along with these meaningful switching costs, result in low attrition of its managed and franchised customer base.
 In fact, Hyatt’s termination rate is sub-2%, which is near Marriott's 1%-2%.

-Travelers continue to return to Hyatt, as evidenced by its World of Hyatt loyalty program, where members represented 41% of total room nights at the end of second-quarter 2019, up 460 basis points from the prior-year period.
+Travelers continue to return to Hyatt, as evidenced by its World of Hyatt loyalty program, where members represented over 41% of total room nights at the end of third-quarter 2019, up 430 basis points from the prior-year period.
 Hyatt has outsize exposure to convention groups (near 50% of U.S. room nights), where loyalty use could be lower--one books where the event is taking place.
 Hyatt notes that its select-service hotels (not tied to conventions) generate around 50% of bookings through loyalty members, which is near Marriott's percentage.

 We believe a wide moat rating is not prudent, given the sustainable competition from both independent hoteliers and alternative lodging (narrow-moat Airbnb and apartment hotels).
 International markets have a higher mix of independent hotels (60%) than developed markets (30%).
 For example, the top five hotel brands control one third of all rooms in the U.S. but only 10% of international rooms.
 We believe this independent presence will remain in international markets, as many international travelers prefer the experience that boutique hotels offer.
 Additionally, we believe that alternative lodging, such as apartment and home rentals, will continue to increase.
 Airbnb offered near 6 million rooms on its website at the end of 2018, up from 300,000 rooms in February 2014; this compares with Hyatt’s room count of 211,000 units at the end of 2018.